cecat/MyHASS/index.md

 fall into several categories.

 1. **Avoiding Unpleasant Events** (or at least getting an alert when they happen).
-I have Samsung Smartthings moisture sensors located near the sump pump well, next to the water heater, and under the kitchen sink.
+I have moisture sensors located near the sump pump well, next to the water heater, and under the kitchen sink.
 I am immediately notified (lights turning on, text message) if moisture is detected.
 I have a (DIY) sensor to keep track of how often the sump pump runs (how worried I should be if it were to stop), how often the water heater runs, and when the HVAC system is running.
 This gives me a feel for normal behavior, and on several occasions that has helped me anticipate problems and prevent them.
+I also have sensors on the garage doors, so I get notified if a garage door is open for >10 min, because it's heated and I don't want to heat the front yard in winter.

 2. **Safety**.
 In some spaces, such as the garage, or back deck, I have lights automatically turn on when doors open or movement is detected (no fumbling with wall switches).
-I use Aqara door sensors to detect when any of our exterior doors open, so I can set an alert if that happens when no one is home or in the dark of night.
-I use Blink cameras just to be able to check on things (for instance, one is pointed at the sump pump so if it is running a lot I can check in on it (from anywhere).
+I use sensors to detect when any of our exterior doors open, so I can get notified if that happens when no one is home or in the dark of night.
+Or I can set actions such as turning on lights when those doors open.
+I use cameras just to be able to check on things whenever of from wherever I am.
+One is pointed at the sump pump so if it is running a lot (see 1) I can check in on it (from anywhere).
 I use several types of cameras along with a package ("add on") called [Frigate](https://docs.frigate.video/) to detect when a human is seen in the front or back of the house (and depending on the time of day or whether we are at home) the system saves a 30s clip and I can have the system do nothing or trigger a sequence of actions.

 3. **Remote Control**.
 From anywhere on the Internet I can check on things, turn lights on or off, make sure doors are closed, open or close the garage